laguna03/holbertonschool-shell/basics/README.md

 13-script for symbolic link (ln -s /bin/ls __ls__)
 14-sxript for copying html files (cp -rua *.html ..)
-15-script for moving all files with an upper case letter to a specific directory in this case /tmp/u  (mv [[:uppe:]]* /tmp/u) 16-script to delete all files in the current working directory that end with ~ (rm *~)
+15-script for moving all files with an upper case letter to a specific directory in this case /tmp/u  (mv [[:uppe:]]* /tmp/u) 16-script to delete all files in the current working directory that end with ~ (rm *~)17-scrip to create parent directories as needed with -p after the mkdir.
+In other words, it ensures that all directories in the specified path are created, even if some of them do not exist.(mkdir -p welcome/to/school)